sathish136/cus-mof/replit.md

     - Fixed employee name display by implementing proper JOIN queries between attendance and employees tables
     - All three reports now fully functional with 815+ punch records, daily attendance tracking, and absence pattern analysis
     - Reports correctly display employee data from database (some employees may have ID as name if not properly imported initially)
+  - Migration to Standard Replit Environment Completed (July 26, 2025):
+    - Successfully migrated HR Attendance Management System from Replit Agent to standard Replit environment
+    - Fixed server port configuration to use port 5000 as required by Replit
+    - Created PostgreSQL database with complete schema including all tables, constraints, and relationships
+    - Set up all database enum types (attendance_status, employee_group, etc.)
+    - Created sample departments (Administration, Finance, HR, IT) and admin user for testing
+    - All API endpoints functional with real database connections
+    - Enhanced biometric devices interface with improved disconnect icon (Power instead of Trash) and new delete device functionality
+    - Added delete device mutation with confirmation dialog and proper error handling
+    - Application server running successfully with full ZK biometric device integration
+    - Database migration completed using SQL tool with proper foreign key constraints
+    - System fully operational and ready for production use in standard Replit environment